icevelez/core.js/documentation/context-api.md

 ## Limitations

 * Context is not inherently reactive unless combined with a reactive system.
-* Only works within component trees (not across portals or detached nodes).
+* Only works within component trees.
 * `setContext()` and `getContext()` only works inside a component

 ---